 Multi-Tiered System of Support (MTSS) at Lightridge is designed to maximize academic and social behavior outcomes for ALL students.
-Our PBIS programs main focus is to celeptate pure social acknowledge the effective, affirming and equitable learning environment we have at Lightridge.
+Our PBIS programs main focus is to celebrate our successiand acknowledge the effective, affirming and equitable learning environment we have at Lightridge.